Home Collections Monthly Income Mutual Funds: Features, Risks and More

-Monthly income mutual funds are open-ended mutual funds primarily invested in fixed-income instruments.
-It blends debt and equity funds, allocating over 65% to fixed-income instruments and the remainder to equity-linked instruments for market-linked returns.
-The main goal is to offer a steady income stream with monthly or quarterly payout options.
-Investing in monthly income in a mutual fund is straightforward—buy and sell units like any other mutual fund through lump sum or systematic investment plans (SIP).
-This article will explore a list of the top monthly income mutual funds, their overviews, features, benefits and how to invest in them.
+Monthly income mutual funds are open-ended mutual funds primarily invested in fixed-income instruments, making them one of the best investments for monthly income.
+These funds blend debt and equity funds, allocating over 65% to fixed-income instruments and the remainder to equity-linked instruments for market-linked returns.
+The main goal of these funds is to offer a steady income stream with monthly or quarterly payout options, making them the best investment plan for monthly income in India.

-Here is a list of the top monthly dividend income mutual funds in India for 2024:
+Here is a list of the top monthly income mutual funds in India for 2025:

-Fund NameCategoryAUM (in Cr)Expense Ratio (%)Exit Load1Y Returns
+Fund NameCategoryAUM (in Cr)Expense Ratio (%)Exit Load (%)3Y CAGR

 🚀 Pro Tip: You can use Tickertape’s Mutual Fund Screener to research and evaluate funds with over 50+ pre-loaded filters and parameters.